 Food and retail businesses

 Some English speakers coming to Uruguay have joined the local economy by operating a restaurant or retail shop.

-Uruguay has many established agricultural industries.
-There are business opportunities in agricultural production, agriculture support businesses, processing agricultural goods, storage, and shipping.
-A couple of crops that seem to be of particular interest to newcomers are wine grapes and olives.
+Uruguay has some of the highest quality agricultural land in the world.
+You'll find business opportunities in owning and leasing farmland,, agriculture support businesses, processing agricultural goods, storage, and shipping.
+A couple of crops that seem to be of popular with newcomers are olives and wine grapes.